 The minimum coverage thresholds for drivers and motorcyclists include the following.

 You can choose to purchase higher amounts of coverage to protect your assets after an accident that you cause.
 You could also purchase optional forms of coverage to pay for your own losses in the event of a collision, such as personal injury protection coverage or uninsured/underinsured motorist insurance.
+If you’re in an accident with a motorist lacking insurance, our uninsured driver accident attorney in Fresno can help.

 Pedestrians, drivers, passengers, cyclists, and motorcyclists have the right to file a claim against a negligent party after a collision.
 As an injured motorcyclist, you have three main options to recover the compensation that you deserve.